adigera/Pothole-Classification-using-CNNs/README.md

 1. Summary of the project: *Final_Project_Report.pdf*
 2. Brief of the whole project, please refer to the *CS230_Project_Poster.pdf*.
 3. Poster video: https://youtu.be/ezVwvNbta8I .
-For higher quality video, kindly go to the google drive link: https://drive.google.com/open?id=1jD89YegILszd4mRsFAcILSShv4xsrP0j
+For higher quality video, kindly go to the google drive link ( https://drive.google.com/open?id=1jD89YegILszd4mRsFAcILSShv4xsrP0j ) and download.
+For some reason.

 ## References: